-- 2. They may add middle grades (6-8) endorsement to the elementary education licensure (pre-K-6) by completing all Liberal Studies and Education requirements for elementary licensure and adding specified courses in two subject concentrations as well as two middle school education courses, EDUC 442 and 452.
-These students should select EDUC 401 for student teaching.
-They complete one practica at the primary level and one at the middle school level. - 3.
-If they wish to teach a single subject, they may major in that subject and seek 6-12 endorsement in it.
+They may add middle grades (6-8) endorsement to the elementary education licensure (pre-K-6) by completing all Liberal Studies and Education requirements for elementary licensure and adding specified courses in one subject concentrations as well as one 4-credit middle school education courses-EDUC 443 Middle School Literacy, Math, Science, and Social Studies Methods.
+These students should select EDUC 400 Elementary and Middle School Directed Teaching for student teaching.
+They complete one practica at the primary level and one at the middle school level.

+Note: If they wish to teach a single subject, they may major in that subject and seek 6-12 endorsement.
 (See below.)
 They complete one practica at the middle level and one at the secondary level.